mlibrary/about-aperio/src/content/about.md

 Researchers outside of the University of Virginia are encouraged to deposit their data in an appropriate institutional or disciplinary repository.

-Journal editors may contact us about creating their own journal-specific data repository within UVa’s Libra Data.
+UVA journal editors may contact us about creating their own journal-specific data repository within UVA’s Libra Data.
 This will ensure better linking between research publications and related datasets.

 <h3>Costs</h3>